lakpahana/reachy2_emotions/README.md

 - Python emotions Flask server (serves POST /play_emotion on port 5001)
 - Web console (Fastify + React on port 3000)

+## Install Docker

+Make sure you have Docker and Docker Compose installed on your machine.
+You can follow the official installation guides for [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

 ## Quick start

 1) Create a .env for the console